Irish bouzouki: Transport from Greece to Ireland

 Shortly after he returned from Eastern Europe in late 1969, Irvine met Dónal Lunny – who had been playing guitar up to that point – and gave him a Greek bouzouki he had brought back from his travels.
 Being left-handed, Lunny reversed the strings and, crucially, replaced the octave strings on the two lowest courses with unison strings, thus fundamentally changing the character of the instrument.

-A year or so later, Lunny accompanied Irvine to Peter Abnett's workshop and commissioned a partially staved-back instrument with the similar specifications, thus the Irish bouzouki was born.
-This modified bouzouki became fully integrated into Irish folk music when Irvine and Lunny popularized it with the advent of Planxty in 1972.
+Approximately a year later, Lunny accompanied Irvine to Peter Abnett's workshop and commissioned a partially staved-back instrument with similar specifications, marking the first Irish bouzouki to be specially made.
+This modified bouzouki was first integrated into Irish folk music when Irvine and Lunny popularized it with the advent of Planxty in 1972.

-Irvine, however, credits Moynihan with having "brought the bouzouki to Ireland" in his lyric to "O'Donoghue's," his memoir of his experience of the early folk revival days in Dublin in the early '60s.
-In a parallel development, Alec Finn, later with the Galway-based traditional group De Dannan, obtained a Greek trichordo bouzouki on his own.
+Irvine, however, credits Moynihan with having "brought the bouzouki to Ireland" in his lyric to "O'Donoghue's", his memoir of his experience of the early folk revival days in Dublin in the early '60s.

 Irish-made bouzoukis

 Almost immediately after the Greek bouzouki's initial introduction, new designs built specifically for Irish traditional music were developed.
 English builder Peter Abnett, – who was the first instrument-maker to build a uniquely "Irish" bouzouki, for Dónal Lunny in 1972 – developed a hybrid design with a 3-piece, partially staved back, and straight sides.
-Eventually other builders choose to use a flat back with straight sides and that is the prevailing design amongst most current builders.
+Eventually other builders chose to use a flat back with straight sides which is the current prevailing design amongst most current builders.

 The scale length of the Irish bouzouki most often ranges from 24 to 25 inches (60 to 65 cm).
-Some instruments have scales as long as 26 or even 27 inches (66 to 68 cm); longer-scaled instruments are generally prized for greater volume, sustain, and tonal richness.
+Some instruments have scales as long as 26 or even 27 inches (66 to 68 cm).

 Diffusion into other folk music

 The Irish bouzouki has also become integrated into some other western European musical traditions over the past forty years.
-It is now popularly used in the music of England, Scotland, Canada, The United States, Asturias, Galicia, Brittany, and even the Scandinavian countries.
+It is now popularly used in the music of England, Scotland, Canada, the United States, Asturias, Galicia, Brittany, and even the Scandinavian countries.

 Instrumental arrangements by musicians such as Ale Möller from Sweden, Jamie McMenemy of the Breton group Kornog, Elias Garcia of the Asturian groups Tuenda and Llan de Cubel, and Ruben Bada of the Asturian group DRD, typify the complex admixture of melody and chordal accompaniment to be found amongst skilled continental players.
 It has also become fashionable for some of these musicians to mix instrumental pieces from the Balkans into their material, creating the novelty of western European instruments playing music typically played by Bulgarian / Macedonian tamburas or Greek bouzoukis in their native setting.